San Luis Dam: Overview

 San Luis Reservoir is designed to capture excess runoff flowing out of the Sacramento–San Joaquin River Delta, the largest watershed of California, during the winter and spring rainy season so it can be used during the dry season.
 This water includes both natural river flows, and water that is evacuated from Shasta Lake, Lake Oroville, Folsom Lake and other reservoirs for flood control purposes.
 This is accomplished via a system of canals and pumping stations which divert water from the Delta and deliver it south to water users.

 A view of the William R. Gianelli Powerhouse, with part of the San Luis Dam embankment visible above it.

 The San Luis Dam, a zoned compacted earthfill structure, is one of the largest embankment dams in the United States, with a structural height of 382 ft, a length of 18600 ft and a structural volume of 77656000 yd3.
 When full, San Luis Reservoir is more than 300 ft deep, covers 12700 acre, and contains 2041000 acre feet of water.
 The storage capacity of San Luis Reservoir is divided with 55 percent belonging to the state and 45 percent to the federal government.

 The Delta-Mendota Canal, originally built in 1951, carries irrigation water for the federal Central Valley Project (CVP) operated by the U.S. Bureau of Reclamation to supply San Joaquin Valley farms.
 The California Aqueduct was built in 1968 as part of the State Water Project (SWP), to deliver water to Los Angeles and other cities and farmlands in Southern California.
 Both canals begin at the Clifton Court Forebay near Tracy, California where the Jones and Banks Pumping Plants draw water from the Delta in order to deliver it south.
 The canals are linked to O'Neill Forebay, a small reservoir located directly in front of San Luis Dam where the water is temporarily stored for distribution.
 Most CVP project water is dedicated to irrigation while the SWP water supply is split, with 30 percent going to agriculture and 70 percent to urban areas.

-The San Luis Pumping-Generating Plant (also known as the William R. Gianelli Power Plant) is situated between O'Neill and San Luis Reservoirs and can pump water uphill for storage in San Luis during period of low demand, and release it during periods of high demand.
+The San Luis Pumping-Generating Plant (also known as the William R. Gianelli Power Plant) is situated between the O'Neill and San Luis Reservoirs.
+It can pump water uphill for storage in San Luis during periods of low demand, which can then be released during periods of high demand.
+The sale of peaking power lowers the overall cost of operating the State Water Project, particularly the giant electric pumps along the California Aqueduct.
+However, due to friction losses when pumping water uphill, only about 70 percent of the energy can be recouped when the water is discharged.

 The plant has eight reversible Francis turbine units which can generate up to 424 megawatts when releasing water.
 The power consumption while pumping is 376 megawatts.
 The maximum water flow while generating is 13120 cuft/s, and maximum pumping is 11000 cuft/s.

-The sale of peaking power lowers the overall cost of operating the State Water Project, particularly the giant electric pumps along the California Aqueduct.
 A short 230 kV power line heads eastward to deliver this electricity to Northern California's electricity backbone, Path 15.
-However, due to friction losses when pumping water uphill, only about 70 percent of the energy can be recouped when the water is discharged.